27

 • Please don’t expect us to finance or subsidize your business.
 Just as your company must pay its employees on time, we also appreciate being paid on time.

 • We cannot legally copy another photographer’s work.
-Please don’t hand us a magazine picture and ask for the same photo.
+Please don’t hand us a magazine picture and ask us to copy it.

 • Please tell us who’s who at your event.
 We don’t know your executives or their spouses.